dwvshell/Oil-Spill-Recovery/README.md

 `
 House of Commons
-Session [], Parliament []

-BILL C[] — An Act to Enhance Critical Pipeline Infrastructure Security, Standardize Automated Audit Telemetry, and Establish the Voluntary Clean-Tech Insurance Protection Framework
+BILL— An Act to Enhance Critical Pipeline Infrastructure Security, Standardize Automated Audit Telemetry, and Establish the Voluntary Clean-Tech Insurance Protection Framework

 Preamble
 Whereas the protection of critical midstream energy infrastructure and the preservation of Canadian environmental resources are of national importance;